 How to Upgrade Your Gratitude Game

-I invite you to join me on Thursday, September 23, for a special Foundant webinar, Take My Breath Away: Building Relationships One Thank You at a Time.
-In this webinar I'll teach you the importance of gratitude to the donor-nonprofit relationship; how "thank you" can become part of your storytelling, fundraising, and marketing efforts; and the numerous ways available for you to thank donors today and in the future.
+Watch Foundant's on-demand webinar, Take My Breath Away: Building Relationships One Thank You at a Time.
+In this webinar I talk about the importance of gratitude to the donor-nonprofit relationship; how "thank you" can become part of your storytelling, fundraising, and marketing efforts; and the numerous ways available for you to thank donors today and in the future.